 The EIS should provide sufficient information to make an independent assessment of how the State-controlled and local government road networks will be affected.
-Sufficient information should also be provided to enable an independent assessment of how the rail network (including infrastructure) will be affected.
-In both cases the impact on stakeholders along the whole route should be detailed and how any impacts will be managed.
+The impact on stakeholders along the whole route should be detailed and how any impacts will be managed.
+The EIS should follow road impact assessment guidelines as detailed in the Department of Main Road's Guidelines for the Assessment of Road Impacts from Development (2006).

 Details should be provided of the impacts on environmental values of any new roads or road realignments.
-The EIS should include detailed analysis of probable impact of identified construction and operational traffic generated by the project with particular concern to impacts on road infrastructure, road users and road safety.
+The EIS should include detailed analysis of probable impact of identified construction and operational traffic generated by the project with particular concern to impacts on road infrastructure, existing residents, road users and road safety.

 The EIS needs to identify impacts on the State-controlled and local government road networks and to indicate clearly the corrective measures necessary to address adverse road impacts and the costs involved.
 This will require the proponent to compare the traffic situation and road conditions with, and without, the project.
+Technical information such as this should be documented in a Road Impact Assessment Report, included in the EIS as an Appendix under Section 7.6 (Specialist Studies).

 Information about the impacts and proposed measures for dealing with those impacts should be prepared by the proponent in close consultation with the local District Office of the Department of Main Roads.
-Reference should be made to the Main Road's 'Guidelines for Assessment of Road Impacts of Development 2006', available on the Main Roads website: http://www.mainroads.qld.gov.au.